coronasco/konverter/content/blog/qr-code-generator-guide.md

 ---
-title: "QR Code Generator: How to Create Custom QR Codes for Any Purpose"
+title: "QR Code Generator: Create Custom QR Codes for Any Purpose"
-description: "Learn how to create custom QR codes with this free online tool.
-Generate QR codes for websites, contact info, WiFi, and more with custom colors and styles."
+description: "Learn how QR codes work, their applications, and how to generate custom QR codes with different styles and colors.
+Plus, discover my free online QR code generator tool."
-excerpt: "QR codes are everywhere these days - on business cards, restaurant menus, product packaging, and even in museums.
-I remember trying to create a QR code for my business card and getting frustrated with complicated online tools that required registration or had limited customization.
-That's exactly why I built the QR Code Generator - to make QR code creation simple and accessible."
+date: "2025-05-25"
+author: "Daniel"
+excerpt: "Master QR code generation for marketing, contact sharing, and digital content.
+Learn how to create custom, branded QR codes that stand out and work reliably."
-category: "Marketing"
+category: "Tools"
-readTime: "6 min read"
+readTime: "10 min read"
-date: "2024-12-20"
+tags: ["qr", "code", "generator", "marketing", "contact"]
 ---

 QR codes are everywhere these days - on business cards, restaurant menus, product packaging, and even in museums.
 I remember trying to create a QR code for my business card and getting frustrated with complicated online tools that required registration or had limited customization.
 That's exactly why I built the [QR Code Generator](https://www.konverter-online.com/qr-generator) - to make QR code creation simple and accessible.